-The College had planned to at least maintain the self-assessed Financial Health of 'Outstanding' for 2019-20.
-Through the ESFA financial forecast modelling, the College's health rating has been confirmed as 'Outstanding' by the ESFA.
+The College had planned to at least maintain the self-assessed Financial Health of 'Good' for 2021-22.
+Through the ESFA's financial forecast modelling, the College's health rating has been confirmed as 'Outstanding' by the ESFA.

 STUDENT NUMBERS